-In depth analysis of the data identified that the top three sites (Alport, Arnfield and Derwent and Howden) that emitted the largest amount of kg CO2e and had the largest intensity ratios, were those sites where both conservation works and regular monitoring visits were undertaken.
-Outside the top three sites the ranking changed depending on if they were ranked by total emissions or by the intensity ratio, with Castleshaw being one of the largest changes in ranking.
+Analysis of the data identified that the top three sites (Alport, Arnfield and Derwent & Howden) that emitted the largest amount of kg CO_2e and had the largest intensity ratios, were those sites where both conservation works and regular monitoring visits were undertaken.
+Outside the top three sites the ranking changed depending on whether they were ranked by total emissions or by the intensity ratio, with Castleshaw exhibiting one of the largest changes in ranking.

-Total carbon emitted by action code figures revealed that the top three total emissions were associated with the concrete conservation actions (C2, C1, C5 respectively).
-However, the top three changed when looking at it by intensity ratio, with action D2 being the second most intensive action that we carried out.
+Total carbon emitted by action code figures revealed that the three top-ranking total emissions were associated with the concrete conservation actions (C2, C1, C5 respectively).
+However, the top three changed when examined by intensity ratio, with action D2 being the second most intensive action that we carried out and C4 being the third most intense action.
 This was due to the large number of journeys that were undertaken as part of the works.
-The site that recorded the least amount of CO_2e emitted was Mossy Lea with just 4.72 kg CO_2e .
+The site that recorded the least amount of CO2e emitted was Bobus with just 4.57 kg CO2e.

-With employee commute contributing a significant share to the total kg CO_2e emitted for each year of the project, recommendations for implementing / encouraging staff to undertake the following measures would have the greatest impact in reducing the carbon footprint of future peatland restoration projects:
+With employee commute contributing a significant share to the total kg CO_2e emitted for each year of the project, recommendations for implementing/ encouraging staff to undertake the following measures would have the greatest impact in reducing the carbon footprint of future peatland restoration projects:

-- Car sharing / use of public transport when and where logistically possible. - Optimise/ reduce number of meetings use of remote meeting facilities/telephone and video conferences. - Purchase or lease of vehicles with the lowest CO2/ km emissions (e.g. hybrid vehicles).
+• Car sharing/ use of public transport when and where logistically possible.

+- Optimise/ reduce the number of physical meetings use of remote meeting facilities/ telephone and video conferences. - Purchase or lease of vehicles with the lowest CO2/ km emissions (e.g. hybrid vehicles).